 “To say that in two or three generations we have changed, evolutionary, the size of a pelvis?
 I have a hard time accepting that,” said Dr. Ellen Giesbrecht of the B.C.
 Women’s Hospital.

 The number of babies being born by C-section around the world has been on the rise for some time.
 Thirty years ago in Canada, one in five expectant mothers underwent the procedure.
-That number has grown to an average of one in three, with similar increases elsewhere.
+That number has grown to one in three in B.C., with similar increases elsewhere.